-The extent to which formal methods can be applied in knowledge engineering is debatable (Meseguer and Preece, 1995), but it is certainly unrealistic to expect formal verification to serve as the only V&V technique in a KBS development project, because it will rarely be possible to ensure that the formal specification is a complete and correct statement of the users' requirements.
-Therefore, KBS V&V will typically need to involve multiple techniques, including formal verification against formal specifications (where possible), and empirical validation (including running test cases and evaluating the system in the operational environment) (Preece, 1990).
+The extent to which formal methods can be applied in knowledge engineering is debatable [5], but it is certainly unrealistic to expect formal verification to serve as the only V&V technique in a KBS development project, because it will rarely be possible to ensure that the formal specification is a complete and correct statement of the users' requirements.
+Therefore, KBS V&V will typically need to involve multiple techniques, including formal verification against formal specifications (where possible), and empirical validation (including running test cases and evaluating the system in the operational environment) [6].
+This is especially important in the context of knowledge management, where a large part of validation will be fundamentally subjective: checking that the represented knowledge accurately captures what's going on in an expert's head.